 Why Do Net Earnings Matter?

 Net earnings are one of the most closely followed numbers in finance, and this concept plays a major role in financial ratio analysis and financial statement analysis.
 Shareholders review net earnings closely because they are the source of compensation to shareholders of the company.
 If a company cannot generate enough profit to compensate its owners, the value of shares will plummet.
 Conversely, if a company is healthy and growing, higher stock prices will reflect the increased availability of profits.

 Net earnings are found on the last line of the income statement, which is why it's often referred to as the bottom line.

-By using the formula we can see that Net Earnings = $100,000 - $20,000 - $30,000, - $10,000 - $10,000 = $30,000
+By using the formula we can see that Company XYZ’s total net earnings = $100,000 - $20,000 - $30,000, - $10,000 - $10,000 = $30,000

-Changes in net earnings are endlessly scrutinized.
-In general, when a company's net earnings are low or negative, a myriad of problems could be to blame, ranging from decreasing sales to poor customer experience to inadequate expense management.
+Generally, when a company's net earnings are low or negative, a myriad of problems could be to blame, ranging from decreasing sales to poor customer experience to inadequate expense management.

 Another common ratio is the price-to-earnings ratio (P/E), which tells investors how much they are paying (the stock's price) for each dollar of net earnings the company is able to generate.